Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Exponential stability of a subsystem

 or equivalently

 where $\phi=(y,z)$, $z=y_t$ and $A$ is defined by (\ref{(5)})-(\ref{(6)}).

-We have the following proposition whose proof can be found in \cite[Lemma 5 and Proposition 3]{CH:99} \begin{prop} Assume that the condition (\ref{ang}) holds, that is, $\mid \varpi \mid < 3\sqrt{ EI/ \rho}$.
+We have the following proposition whose proof can be found in {\cite{CH:99} (see Lemma 5 and Proposition 3):} \begin{prop} Assume that the condition (\ref{ang}) holds, that is, $\mid \varpi \mid < 3\sqrt{ EI/ \rho}$.
 Then, for any function $f$ satisfying solely the assumption {\bf H.I}, the operator $A$ defined by (\ref{(5)})-(\ref{(6)}) is m-accretive in ${\mathcal H}$ with dense domain.
 Additionally, we have:

 \begin{enumerate} \item For any initial data $ \phi _0 = (y_0,y_1) \in {\mathcal D}(A)$, the system (\ref {(6.2)}) admits a unique solution $\phi (t)= (y(t),z(t)) \in {\mathcal D}(A)$ such that

 The solution $\phi=(y,z)$ is given by $\phi(t)=e^{- At}\phi _0,$ for all $t\geq 0$ where $\left(e^{- At}\right)_{t \geq 0}$ is the semigroup generated by $- A$ on $\overline {{\mathcal D} (A)} = {\mathcal {H}} $.
 Moreover, the function $ t \longmapsto \Vert A \phi (t) \Vert_{\mathcal H} $ is decreasing.